Darmord77/wp-rediteris/README.md

 To search for more than one user and use ChatGPT for user tagging of results(need ChatGPT token):

 ./DetectDee detect -n piaolin,blue --token {ChatGPT Token}
-To search for email:
+To search for email: . x

-./DetectDee detect -e mail@gmail.com,test@163.com
+./DetectDee detect..
-To search for phone:
+To search for phone: ..xxx

 ./DetectDee detect -p
 Show google search(please check yourself):